10 Ways To Improve The Gut Microbiome

 Challenges with Fermented Foods

-Many people that I work with, however, have some pretty serious issues going on in their body that causes histamine intolerance and reactions to fermented foods.
+Many people that I work with, however, have some pretty serious issues going on in their bodies that cause histamine intolerance and reactions to fermented foods.
 If you find you do not react well then it is probably best to avoid them momentarily.

 In these cases I typically recommend a broad-spectrum probiotic like SBO Probiotics – Ultimate. have found that this probiotic works extremely well for people who are having a lot of intestinal issues.
 If you are considering introducing probiotics into your system, I would recommend starting with this one to lay a solid foundation of bacteria for your gut microbiome.